augustawind/restcli/docs/tutorial.rst

 **restcli** supports `Jinja2`_ templates in the ``url``, ``headers``, and ``body`` Request Parameters.
-This is used to parameterize Requests with the help of `Environments <tutorial_environment>`_.
+This is used to parameterize Requests with the help of :ref:`Environments <overview_environments>`.
 Any template variables in these parameters, denoted by double curly brackets, will be replaced with concrete values from the given Environment before the request is executed.

 During the `Debriefing`_, were told that the Whisperers can move members up the ranks if they're deemed worthy.
 Well it just so happens that Wanda, a fledgling